Confidence Before Answering: A Paradigm Shift for Efficient LLM Uncertainty Estimation: Experiment

 Category-wise statistics are reported in Table~\ref{tab:main}, and detailed benchmark-level results are provided in Tables~\ref{tab:appendix_qwen25_7b}, \ref{tab:appendix_qwen25_3b}, and \ref{tab:appendix_qwen25_1p5b}.
 Across all benchmarks, we observe the following consistent trends:

-\textbf{Optimizing accuracy alone does not improve confidence calibration.} The original instruction-tuned models are already miscalibrated, and RLVR --- while improving answer accuracy in several settings provides little benefit for confidence quality: across model sizes and task categories, AUROC and calibration metrics (ECE/Brier) remain largely unchanged relative to the base models.
+\textbf{Uncalibrated verbalized confidence is severely overconfident.} Without explicit confidence calibration, both instruction-tuned models and accuracy-only RLVR models exhibit severe overconfidence in their verbalized confidence.
+For example, the 1.5B Instruct model achieves only 13.79\% accuracy on Math, but its ECE and Brier Score reach 0.77 and 0.73, respectively.
+These results show that improving answer correctness alone does not teach the model to express reliable uncertainty.

-\textbf{External assessor models and probes are fragile under distribution shift.} The outputs of external assessor models tend to concentrate around 0.5, exhibiting limited discriminative power.
-While RLVR combined with probes or auxiliary assessor models can improve in-domain calibration, their performance degrades substantially on code and factual QA tasks, indicating a strong dependence on the training distribution and learned representations.
+\textbf{External assessor models and probes are sensitive to distribution shift.} The outputs of external assessor models tend to concentrate around 0.5, exhibiting limited discriminative power.
+While probes or auxiliary assessor models can improve in-domain calibration, these gains are not consistently preserved on out-of-domain code and factual QA tasks, indicating a dependence on the training distribution and learned representations.

 \textbf{Question probability is a weak proxy for correctness.} Question probability tends to assign uniformly low scores, and token likelihood primarily reflects linguistic familiarity rather than problem solvability.
 As a result, it yields inferior AUROC and selective accuracy, particularly on reasoning-intensive benchmarks.